pftq/HunyuanVideo-I2V_Fixes/README.md

 # 5. Install flash attention v2 for acceleration (requires CUDA 11.8 or above)
 python -m pip install ninja
 python -m pip install git+https://github.com/Dao-AILab/flash-attention.git@v2.6.3

+# 6. Install xDiT for parallel inference (It is recommended to use torch 2.4.0 and flash-attn 2.6.3)
+python -m pip install xfuser==0.4.0
 ```

 In case of running into float point exception(core dump) on the specific GPU type, you may try the following solutions: